Abra… cad… Abra!

 Tito Eddie Lacson Claparols’ soaring den / library / study was one of the most elegant I had ever seen here in the Philippines…

-The frankly palatial Don Aniceto Lacson y Ledesma mansion, Talisay.
+The frankly palatial Aniceto Lacson y Ledesma mansion, Talisay.

-Don Aniceto Lacson y Ledesma married Dona Rosario Araneta y Cabungsol.
+Aniceto Lacson y Ledesma married Rosario Araneta [ Cabunsol ] y Emilia.

 I thought that it was the “Chateau de Versailles” at “Talisailles”…!!!
 Sounds chic, doesn’t it???

-The mansion devolved to Don Aniceto’s and Dona Rosario’s daughter, Dona Carmen Lacson y Araneta, who married Don Ricardo Claparols y Deig.
+The mansion devolved to Aniceto’s and Rosario’s daughter, Carmen Lacson y Araneta, who married Ricardo Claparols y Deig.

 The Balcells-Claparols residence, Talisay.
 Tita Carmita Lacson Claparols-Balcells.